 Maybe, you are not supposed to be working on Upwork?
 Or maybe you have already tried those job bidding websites and still not finding a decent client, then don’t worry, you are not alone.

 Due to huge competition and higher commission rates, most freelancers ditch these websites sooner or later.

 I am sure that you must have great skills, but you might be unaware of how to promote your freelance business.

 That’s the problem with many freelance businesses.
 They are terrible when it comes to marketing.
 Most freelancers don’t know how to promote business online as they should.

 Do you rely on freelance job websites to get new work?

-If you are leaving your (more secure) office job to become a full-time freelancer, then at least make sure you get clients on your own instead of relying on some service to magically make that happen for you.
+If you are leaving your (more secure) day job to become a full-time freelancer, then at least make sure you get clients on your own instead of relying on some service to magically make that happen for you.